foundersandcoders/ws-github-api/README.md

 How might you have to adapt your code from the first exercise?

-What different ways can you think of structuring your code?
-And what are the advantages of each? (think back to things you learnt last week too! 💧 => 💧 => 💧)

 Try and at least come up with an **idea** of how you might do this.
 It will be very useful when you come to your end-of-week project!

 ### Challenge 1.2: even more API calls